Parent's Guide to Protecting Kids Online with DNS Filtering

 Step 3: Lock Down Individual Devices

 • Chromebooks: Configure DNS in Chrome OS network settings.
-If managed through Google Admin, set DNS there.
+If managed through Google Admin, set DNS policy there.

 Step 4: Prevent Your Kids from Bypassing Filters